 4 Paws Internships

 Over the past several years 4 Paws has offered internships to dog trainers from other countries to come to the United States and learn how to train some of the dogs unique to our agency.
-It has been a wonderful experience to meet with and train several interns from Asian and Slavic Countries and we look forward to working with several trainers from Australia in the months ahead this year.
+It has been a wonderful experience to meet with and train several interns from many countries.

 - While in the future we hope to include private individuals with no dog training experience, at this time we are only set up to work with trainers from already established agencies/organizations who have been actively training and placing one or more types of service dogs in their country.